openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 Search for a Team
 ******************

-Use the search field within a topic to find an existing team in that topic.
+Use the search field to find a team within a topic.

 .. note:: Partial strings are not supported for searching teams.